Just Stop Oil: Protests

+2022

-BAFTA disruption
+BAFTA Film Awards

-On 13 March 2022, supporters disrupted the 75th British Academy Film Awards (BAFTAs).
-They wore T-shirts with 'Just Stop Oil' written on them.
+On 13 March, four activists wearing 'Just Stop Oil' T-shirts disrupted the 75th British Academy Film Awards.

-Attempted disruptions of football matches
+Football matches

-On 20 March 2022, two supporters attempted to disrupt a football match at Arsenal's Emirates Stadium in London, but were intercepted.
+On 20 March, two supporters attempted to disrupt a football match at Arsenal's Emirates Stadium in London, but were intercepted.
 On 21 March, one supporter stopped play at a football match at Goodison Park in Liverpool when he ran onto the pitch and cable tied himself to a goalpost by his neck.
 The following day, one supporter briefly made it onto the pitch at Molineux Stadium in Wolverhampton.
-On 24 March six supporters attempted to disrupt a match at the Tottenham Hotspur Stadium in north London.
+On 24 March, six supporters attempted to disrupt a match at the Tottenham Hotspur Stadium in north London.
 All were removed quickly, but the match was briefly stopped.

 Oil company protests and sabotage

-Beginning 1 April 2022, they carried out England-wide blockades of 10 critical oil facilities, intending to cut off the supply of petrol to South East England.
+Beginning on 1 April, they carried out England-wide blockades of ten critical oil facilities, intending to cut off the supply of petrol to South East England.
 They claimed they were inspired by the UK lorry drivers' protests in 2000 that paralysed petrol distribution.
 On 14 April, Just Stop Oil activists stopped and surrounded an oil tanker in London, causing congestion on the M4 motorway.
 On 15 April, supporters targeted Kingsbury, Navigator and Grays oil terminals, blockading roads and climbing onto oil tankers.
 The same day it was reported that Navigator Thames, ExxonMobil, and Valero had secured civil injunctions to prevent protest at their oil terminals.
 On 19 April, Just Stop Oil suspended its actions against fuel distribution for a week in the hope of action from the government.
 On 28 April, about 35 Just Stop Oil supporters sabotaged petrol pumps at two M25 motorway service stations (Cobham services in Surrey and Clacket Lane services in Kent).

-Attempted disruption of 2022 British Grand Prix
+British Grand Prix

-On 3 July 2022 a group of Just Stop Oil supporters walked onto the track at the 2022 British Grand Prix after the race had been suspended due to a crash on the opening lap, and sat down on the tarmac.
+On 3 July, a group of Just Stop Oil supporters walked onto the track at the 2022 British Grand Prix after the race had been suspended due to a crash on the opening lap and sat down on the asphalt.
 They were arrested by police.
-The protestors' cause was supported by the Formula One drivers Sergio Pérez, Lewis Hamilton, and Carlos Sainz, though their actions were not—all three drivers said that these people should not have put themselves at risk of physical harm.
-F1 president Stefano Domenicali also criticised the protesting method.
+Formula One drivers Sergio Pérez, Lewis Hamilton, and Carlos Sainz said they supported the protestors' cause but that they should not have put themselves at risk of physical harm.
+F1 president Stefano Domenicali criticised the protesting method and did not comment on the cause.
 Before the event, the Northamptonshire Police warned they had "creditable intelligence" that a group of protesters were planning to disrupt the race and potentially attempt a track invasion and that the protest would be related to environmental issues, but the warning did not mention Just Stop Oil by name.